Mohamed-Elareef/MongoDB-PHP-Class-/README.md

 - update($collection, $filter, $update): This method updates documents in a collection that match a specific filter.
 It takes three arguments: $collection which is the name of the collection, $filter which is an array of filter criteria, and $update which is an array of update operations to be performed.

--delete($collection, $filter): This method deletes documents from a collection that match a specific filter.
+- delete($collection, $filter): This method deletes documents from a collection that match a specific filter.
 It takes two arguments: $collection which is the name of the collection, and $filter which is an array of filter criteria.

 ## Usage